 Baby diarrhea is a common concern among parents coming to terms with what exactly is normal for baby poop.
-After all, a baby’s bowel movement looks nothing like an adult’s bowel movements.
+After all, a baby’s bowel movement looks nothing like an adult’s.
 For one thing, baby poop seems to change pretty dynamically.
-The texture changes.
-The consistency changes.
-The color changes (though hopefully not too much).
+The texture and consistency of baby poop changes regularly.
+The color definitely changes (though hopefully not too much).
 So it can be difficult to pin down if a baby’s bowel movement indicates good health or cause for concern.
-The good news is that baby diarrhea often arrives with other symptoms to help pin down when it’s time to call the doctor.
+The good news is that baby diarrhea often arrives with other symptoms that can help determine when it’s time to call the doctor.

-Importantly, a baby who has a soft stool, in general, is nothing to be terribly concerned about, says Dr. Jean Moorjani, a pediatrician at Arnold Palmer Hospital for Children in Florida, particularly for breastfed babies.
+In general, soft baby stool isn’t immediately a cause for concern, says Dr. Jean Moorjani, a pediatrician at Arnold Palmer Hospital for Children in Florida, particularly for breastfed babies.
 “We see a wide spectrum of baby poop in exclusively breastfed infants,” she explains.
 “It’s very normal to have babies that will poop after every time they feed and the poop may be lighter, almost a mustard color, with what looks like a mustard seed consistency, and it may be on the liquidy side.
 That’s a very normal poop for a breastfed baby.”

 How to Tell if Your Baby Has Diarrhea

 - Normal poop for breastfed babies can be light in color and resemble mustard.
 It may be more watery than expected.